DaddyWarbucks/test-feathers-client-joins/README.md

 - When using REST, things are still pretty fast...I was impressed.
 It was faster than I expected.
 But the difference between it and the server implementation is substantial.

-The `GroupLoader` idea has some legs.
+feathers-batch idea has some legs.
 Not so much on a Socket implementation but certainly on REST.
 But, in order for it to be more performant, there has to be 6 or more of **concurrent** HTTP requests going on.
 With the default setup of joins in this example, its actually not any faster...because how `batchLoader` and `withResults` work the promises/http reqs are already optimized.
 Chrome generally allows up to 6 concurrent HTTP connections (See [Max Browser HTTP Connections](https://docs.pushtechnology.com/cloud/latest/manual/html/designguide/solution/support/connection_limitations.html)) and that means the current setup for the client `withResultsBatchLoader` only has two *concurrent* connections at any time.

 ```js
 // This is how `withResultsBatchLoader` works